-The School of Technology Management offers the following programs leading to a graduate certificate.
-Students are required to meet regular admission requirements for the Master’s program and complete the courses listed below.
+The Howe School of Technology Management offers the following programs leading to a graduate certificate.
+Students are required to meet regular admission requirements for the master’s program and complete the courses listed below.
 Each graduate certificate program is self-contained and highly focused, carrying 12 graduate credits (4 courses).
-All of the courses taken as part of one of the Graduate Certificates listed below can be applied toward a Master’s Degree.
+All of the courses taken as part of one of the graduate certificates listed below can be applied toward a master’s degree.

 Discipline-based Certificates: Business Intelligence and Analytics Business Process Management & Service Innovation Project Management (leads to a graduate certificate in PM).
 Mangement of Wireless Networks Management of Broadband Communications & Converged Networks Telecommunications Management Industry-Oriented Certificates:

 Details of these certificate programs are shown below.

 Business Intelligence and Analytics (4 courses, 12 credits)